 Q: How do I register for the 2020 conference?

-A: Registration for the conference will open on Mon 3 February 2020 – further details will be published in due course.
+A: Registration for the conference will open early February 2020 – further details will be published in due course.
 All speaking delegates must register in advance of the conference in order to participate.

 Q: Are there any fee waivers available?